93 results found with an empty search

 - Valsalva Retinopathy

-Dr Ben Wild Our vision comes from light waves stimulating retinal photoreceptors and these photoreceptors transferring their signals through a multitude of other cells in the retina to the ganglion nerve cells, then the optic nerve, then to the brain.
+Dr Ben Wild Overview Our vision comes from light waves stimulating retinal photoreceptors and these photoreceptors transferring their signals through a multitude of other cells in the retina to the ganglion nerve cells, then the optic nerve, then to the brain.
 To help keep these photoreceptors healthy, there are 2 sources of blood flow.
 One is behind the eye located in the choroid and the other is inside the eye either resting on or inside the retina.
 Both of these sources represent very strong blood vessels that help create the blood-retinal barrier.
 A sagittal view of a healthy eye.
 The Valsalva maneuver occurs when the body blocks or restricts the release of an exhale despite the inner muscles contracting to exhale.
 This leads to increased abdominal and thoracic (chest) pressure.
 This phenomenon occurs when someone is lifting something heavy, blowing balloons (resistance from balloons blocking full exhale), having a difficult time on the toilet, vomiting, heavy sneezing, etc. Valsalva retinopathy occurs when the pressure build up is so great that it pops a blood vessel on or inside the retina.
 This can cause a large pool of blood on the retina or in the vitreous humor (clear gel inside the eye).
 A sagittal view of an eye with a vitreous hemorrhage (many tiny red blood cells) and a pre-retinal hemorrhage (larger pool of blood at the back of the eye).
-Signs Hemorrhage (pool of blood) on the retina or blood cells floating inside the vitreous humor.
+Signs and Symptoms Signs Hemorrhage (pool of blood) on the retina or blood cells floating inside the vitreous humor.
 Symptoms Sudden blurry vision, many small orange/red floaters, large dark spot in vision.
-Causes Increased abdominal and thoracic pressure leading to increased blood pressure in the head and a popped blood vessel.
-Risk Factors Physical strain: lifting heavy objects, constipation, vomiting, heavy sneezing, blowing balloons, etc. Prevention Avoid strenuous activities.
+Causes and Risk Factors Causes Increased abdominal and thoracic pressure leading to increased blood pressure in the head and a popped blood vessel.
+Risk Factors Physical strain: lifting heavy objects, constipation, vomiting, heavy sneezing, blowing balloons, etc. Prevention and Treatment Prevention Avoid strenuous activities.
 Treatments · Monitor since the blood will be re-absorbed on its own. · In cases where the blood is encapsulated by a thick membrane, a laser can be used to pop the membrane.
-Full return to normal vision is almost guaranteed.
+Prognosis Full return to normal vision is almost guaranteed.
 This may take a week or a few months.

 - Hypertension and the Eye

-Dr Ben Wild Hypertension, or high blood pressure, refers to a condition where the pressure of the blood pushing outwards onto the artery walls is elevated.
+Dr Ben Wild Overview Hypertension, or high blood pressure, refers to a condition where the pressure of the blood pushing outwards onto the artery walls is elevated.
 The pressure is measured in millimeters of mercury with normal levels being under 120mmHg when the heart has just finished a beat, and under 80mmHg right before the heart beats.
 Stage 1 hypertension starts at 130/81mmHg.
 When pressures are 180/120mmHg or higher, this is an emergency.
 If left untreated, hypertension can lead to heart attack, stroke, heart failure, kidney problems and other health conditions.
 A frontal view of a healthy retina.
 The most common effect of hypertension on the eyes is hypertensive retinopathy.
 The constantly high pressure damages the muscles of the arteries.
 The arteries may then start to shrink, start to block off veins where the arteries and veins cross over each other, start to leak fluid, lead to areas of the retina that lack oxygen, and even swelling of the optic nerve and brain.
 A frontal view of a retina with hypertensive retinopathy showing swelling of the optic nerve (yellow circle), hemorrhaging around the nerve, cholesterol and fluid leaking into the macula (yellow spots in dark circle), thin arteries, and copper/silver wire appearance to arteries.
 The second most common effect is weakened blood vessels at the front of the eye and a higher occurrence of subconjunctival hemorrhages (popped blood vessels on the whites of the eye).
 A frontal view of a healthy eye (top) and an eye with a subconjunctival hemorrhage (bottom).
 Less common effects can include damage to the nerves that control the extra-ocular eye muscles responsible for eye movement, retinal detachments from leaking fluid, and others.
-Signs Narrow retinal arteries, whitening of retinal arteries, arteries blocking underlying retinal veins, bleeding in the retina, fluid leaking into the retina, cholesterol leaking into the retina, swollen optic nerves, white patch of the retina that look like cotton wool, popped blood vessels on the front of the eye, restricted eye movements.
+Signs and Symptoms Signs Narrow retinal arteries, whitening of retinal arteries, arteries blocking underlying retinal veins, bleeding in the retina, fluid leaking into the retina, cholesterol leaking into the retina, swollen optic nerves, white patch of the retina that look like cotton wool, popped blood vessels on the front of the eye, restricted eye movements.
 Symptoms Often asymptomatic, possibly double vision, decreased vision, floaters.
-Causes Primary hypertension does not have a known cause and gradually progresses over time.
+Causes and Risk Factors Causes Primary hypertension does not have a known cause and gradually progresses over time.
 Plaque build-up on arterial walls (atherosclerosis) is seen.
 Secondary hypertension could be from medications, adrenal gland tumors, congenital (birth defect) heart defect, kidney disease, sleep apnea, thyroid problems, unhealthy lifestyle and diet.
 Risk Factors Older age, African ancestry, family history, being overweight, lack of exercise, tobacco/vaping, excessive salt consumption, low potassium, too much alcohol, stress, pregnancy, and more.
-Prevention Maintaining a healthy lifestyle with a balanced and nutritious diet.
-Treatments · Anti-hypertensive medications. · For double vision: temporary prism on glasses or patch one eye. · For subconjunctival hemorrhage: artificial tears for comfort. · For retinopathy: usually no further treatment required but for persistent fluid leakage; anti-VEGF injections, non-steroidal anti-inflammatory eye drops.
-Hypertension is very common.
+Prevention and Treatment Prevention Maintaining a healthy lifestyle with a balanced and nutritious diet.
+Treatments · Anti-hypertensive medications. · For double vision: temporary prism on glasses or patch one eye. · For subconjunctival hemorrhage : artificial tears for comfort. · For retinopathy: usually no further treatment required but for persistent fluid leakage; anti-VEGF injections, non-steroidal anti-inflammatory eye drops.
+Prognosis Hypertension is very common.
 It increases the risks of heart attack, stroke, heart failure, kidney problems and other health conditions.
 Proper treatment can decrease those risks.
 Most of the effects of hypertension on the eye do not cause any visual disturbances and those that do, are usually not permanent if treated in a timely manner.

 - Epiretinal Membrane